njeleniauskas/audio-player/readme.md

+**Loading States**
+Loading states for the player are necessary in two places.
+If a user has a slow connection, the initial load of the JavaScript Module may take more than a few seconds.
+In addition, all users may experience a delay between a track being downloaded, and decoded and ready to play.

 **Webkit/iOS/Safari**
 The current implementation of this player is slightly suboptimal as the iOS implementation of the Audio API does not adhere to the W3C standard.
 As such, there are some very buggy behaviors that exist that needed to be fixed, such as unlocking audio processing at the start of the player.